 MetLife Europe is an Irish incorporated entity domiciled in Ireland and is authorised by the CBI to transact life assurance business in life classes I, III, IV and VI and non-life classes 1 and 2 under the European Union (Insurance and Reinsurance) Regulations 2015.
 MetLife Europe has branches in the United Kingdom, Italy, Spain, Portugal, France, Czech Republic, Slovakia, Romania, Hungary, Cyprus and Bulgaria.
-It operates via Freedom of Service (FOS) in Poland, Greece, Norway, Germany, Austria, and the Netherlands.
+It operates via Freedom of Service (FOS) in Poland, Greece, Germany, Austria, and the Netherlands and reinsures business from Russia and Indonesia.
+MetLife Europe ceased operating via FOS in Norway following the sale of this business to Laguna Life d.a.c. on 1 April 2019.
 It also has a wholly owned subsidiary in the UK, MetLife Pension Trustees Limited.